cs207team3/cs207-FinalProject/README.md

 4. Enter `python setup.py test` - This will run the library's test suite.
 5. You are now ready to start calculating reaction rates.

-See the "Input Format" and "Basic Usage and Examples" sections below for more step-by-step instructions.
+See the **Input Format** and **Basic Usage and Examples** sections below for more step-by-step instructions.

 ----

 ### Input Format

-The data of the relative reactions can be stored in an .xml file.
+The data of the relative reactions must be stored in an .xml file.

 The user needs to have a **\<phase\>** tag to specify a list of species involved in the reaction.
 Pay particular attention to the `reversible="no"` or `reversible="yes"` in the **\<reaction>** tag when specifying reaction types.
-The order should also be consistent with the input for concentrations when a user calculates the reaction rates.
+The order should be consistent with the input for concentrations when a user calculates the reaction rates.

-The second tag of the .xml file needs to store reaction information wrapped by **\<reactionData\>**.
-The parser supports multiple reactionData tags when parsing the .xml file.
+The second tag of the .xml file needs to store reaction information inside the **\<reactionData\>** tag.
+This library's parser supports multiple **\<reactionData\>** tags when parsing the .xml file.

 The user also needs to specify reaction temperature.

-For more details of correctly formatting the input file, please refer to the [sample input file](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml).
+For more details of correctly formatting the input file, please refer to this [sample input file](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml).

 If the .xml file is not properly formatted, the parser.py will print a warning and return an empty data structure to the user.